 You’re busy; people to manage, income streams to watch, clients to keep happy, new business to secure.
-And yet at the same time you keep on reading about how you need to spend time you don’t have on Twitter – are they mad?
+And yet at the same time, you keep on reading about how you need to spend the time you don’t have on Twitter – are they mad?

 Actually, it turns out, the use of Twitter that makes the news is almost beside the point.
 The key to success is knowing the impression your business needs to be making, and who you want to reach, because chances are, they’re on the platform, waiting for you.

 Twitter as we know it started as an idea back in 2006 by founder, undergraduate student Jack Dorsey, as a group-based text message service for exchanging brief updates.
 ‘Twitter’ meant ‘a short burst of inconsequential information’.

 Initially, it was hard to define a use for it.
 Twitter wasn’t exactly a social network and it wasn’t a blog.
 It felt more like a ‘text message to the world’, a kind of status update that was a way of saying what you were doing or what was going on in your life.
 It seemed somewhat trivial as a communication medium – until it was opened to the public that is.
 Suddenly from a standing start of around 20,000 global daily tweets in March 2007, by later that year it had become 400,000, by 2008 this had become 100 million.
 Today it’s in the hundreds of millions.

 What had changed is that the things that were going on in peoples’ lives became the story in parts of the world far away from Silicon Valley.
 Twitter had dramatically moved beyond its origins in idle chat and became something else: a mouthpiece for news suppressed voices or incendiary opinions.
 Twitter has become a platform for the famous, infamous, momentous, and humble.

 What sort of business is it useful for?

 Uniquely among social media today, Twitter is useful for every kind of business.
 The only restriction is the imagination of the organisation in question and the time at their disposal.